pytroll/image-comparison-tests/README.md

 ### `create_reference.py`

 This utility script generates reference images from satellite data using the Satpy library.
 Be sure to use the current 'gold standard' Satpy and not a development version.
 These images are stored in the `features/data/reference/` directory.
 The script is meant to be used manually and only if the reference images need to be changed or extended.
 Once the reference images are up to date, the script is not needed in production of the automatic behave testing process.

-### `modify_image.py`

-This utility script is used to modify existing reference images by adding text.
-These modified images can be used to test the image comparison logic under various scenarios, ensuring that differences are correctly detected.
-The corrupted images are then saved in the `features/data/reference_different/` directory.
-It is not needed in production but is meant for development and debugging purposes.

 ## Debugging